DaggieBlanqx/apiai-nodejs-client/README.md

-# Node.js SDK for Api.ai
+# Fork of Node.js SDK for Api.ai - with ability to work on intents

-This plugin allows integrating agents from the [Api.ai](http://api.ai) natural language processing service with your Node.js application.
+This is a fork of the official Node.js client for [Api.ai](http://api.ai) - where we have added the ability to work with intents (create, udpate, list and remove).
+Note that this fork requires the developer token as well - it's also suitable for other Api.ai objects that work with the developer token.

 * [Installation](#installation)
 * [Usage](#usage)